Who we are

 Unitaid is an international organisation that invests in new ways to prevent, diagnose and treat HIV/AIDS,

 tuberculosis and malaria more quickly, more cheaply and more effectively.
-Unitaid is hosted and administered by the World Health Organization (WHO).
+Unitaid is a hosted partnership of the World Health Organization (WHO).

 What we do